osbuild/osbuild/docs/osbuild.1.rst

                                 configuration
 --secrets=PATH                  json file containing a dictionary of secrets
-                                that are passed to sources -l, --libdir=DIR                directory containing stages, assemblers, and the osbuild library --checkpoint=CHECKPOINT         stage to commit to the object store during build (can be passed multiple times)
+                                that are passed to sources -l DIR, --libdir=DIR            directory containing stages, assemblers, and the osbuild library --checkpoint=CHECKPOINT         stage to commit to the object store during build (can be passed multiple times)